HIGHER ON THE FOOD CHAIN

 While Hungry Jack prevailed in a Good Housekeeping pancake test, Target's Market Pantry brand was a well-reviewed, cheap alternative, because of its sponginess and flavor.
 Testers were divided on the mixture's slightly nutty aftertaste, however.

-For Cheapism taste testers, Kroger's Heritage Farm Beef Hot Dogs were better than Ball Park and second only to the pricier Oscar Meyer Classic Beef Franks.
+For Cheapism taste testers, Kroger's Heritage Farm Beef Hot Dogs were better than Ball Park and a sold runner-up to the pricier Oscar Meyer Classic Beef Franks.
 Judges said the Kroger hot dogs were flavorful, with a good balance of smoke and salt, although some reported a grainy texture.

 Nabisco's Wheat Thins might be slightly crispier than Kroger's Wheat Crisps, but that's the only advantage they have over the store brand, according to editors at AOL.
 A taste tester said the Kroger crackers are otherwise "virtually indistinguishable" from Wheat Thins, which also contain much more salt.